 Most people come to me because they want to change some aspect of their lives.
-Some know exactly what they want to change: they have a physical symptom or they are stuck in an inconvenient mood or situation.
-Others only know something has to change, and they want to achieve this by working with the body.
-Some get in contact with me because their doctor recommended this method, others are simply curious and want to try something new.
+Some know exactly what they want to change.
+Others only know something has to change, and they want to achieve this by working with the body, others are simply curious and want to try something new.

-In the first one-to-one session, the client and me set a goal for the learning process.
+In the first one-on-one session, the client and me set a goal for the process.
 We describe the current situation and what momentarily stands in the way of achieving this particular goal.
-A learning process consists of individual, mostly weekly sessions.
-The length of a learning process varies and, above all, depends on what the client wants to achieve and learn.
-Personal training can add to a learning process.
-I also offer learning processes in intensivs.
-Instead of weekly sessions you get 6-10 sessions within 3-5 day (two sessions per day).
+A process consists of individual, mostly weekly sessions.
+The length of a process varies and, above all, depends on what the client wants to achieve.

 - to have more energy and motivation

 - to tackle and terminate insecurity, anxiety, nervousness, stress, tension, and insomnia in order to gain well-being, concentration and self-confidence

 - to deal with challenges bravely and with motivation

 - to have clear and powerful relationships with others

 - to be able to cope with failure, break-up or loss

 - to implement talent, wishes, or dreams into reality

 - to make an important decision or have a distinct view on a personal dilemma